bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 Speaker 1: 00:12:47

-And just for our listeners, so that they have a better understanding, there's sort of the balanced discovery piece, which is, if you're interested in that, you should listen to Sergey's episode because we talk about it in a fair bit of detail.
+And just for our listeners, so that they have a better understanding, there's sort of the balanced discovery piece, which is, if you're interested in that, you should listen to Sergi's episode because we talk about it in a fair bit of detail.
 There's payment discovery and there's path discovery.
 So of those three, have you kept up with what's fixed, what's not fixed, like what's the state of things?
 What's your general attitude towards where lightning is compared to when you looked at it more deeply?